Anti-evolution legislation: Iowa bill

 On February 3, 2009, a bill for an "Evolution Academic Freedom Act" was introduced into the Iowa Senate, by State Representative Rod Roberts, R-Carroll.
 More than 200 faculty members at 20 Iowa colleges signed a statement opposing a proposed state law:

 It is misleading to claim that there is any controversy or dissent within the vast majority of the scientific community regarding the scientific validity of evolutionary theory ... 'academic freedom' for alternative theories is simply a mechanism to introduce religious or nonscientific doctrines into our science curriculum.

 Glenn Branch of the National Center for Science Education said that the Iowa statement represented the first organized effort by college faculty members throughout a state to oppose this creationist strategy.
 It died in committee on March 13, 2009.

 West Virginia bill

 On January 23, 2024, the State Senate of West Virginia passed Senate Bill SB 280 by a vote of 31 - 2 that states that "No public school board, school superintendent, or school principal shall prohibit a public school classroom teacher from discussing or answering questions from students about scientific theories of how the universe and/or life came to exist."
 However, the original version specified "intelligent design" rather than "scientific theories", and specified "teach" rather than "discuss" or "answer".
-The bill now moves on to the House of Delegates, where a similar bill last year did not make it out of committee.
+The bill was passed on April 23, 2024 and went into effect 90 days later, on June 7, 2024.